lale-help/lale-help/README.md

 * don't make CSS selectors more specific than they need to; ideally you're using components selectors which are indepentent of the surrounding page.

-* minimize technical complexity of the system under test to minimize runtime and the number of things that can go wrong. in particular:
-* stub nonessential systems that you can test individually in separate integration tests (Email, external APIs, ...)
+* if possible, minimize technical complexity of the system under test to minimize runtime and the number of things that can go wrong.
+Stub nonessential systems that you can test individually in separate integration tests (Email, external APIs, ...)

 * use [page objects](http://martinfowler.com/bliki/PageObject.html) to
   * create nice interfaces to the tested HTML pages and the parts you are interested in